ctkelley/MPResults/README.md

 The worst case, which has happened to me more than once, is that you'll have to

-   1. Move .julia/config to a safe place
+   1. Move .julia/config to a safe place.
       1. Your startup.jl lives in config.
 Don't lose it.

    2. Delete or move .julia

    3. Run Julia (which will create a new .julia in your home directory)
       1. Put your config diectory back in there.

    4. Reinstall ALL YOUR PACKAGES!
 That is a real pain, but has never failed to fix the problem for me.